Lakhimpur violence: Court allows SIT to replace lesser charges with attempt to murder | Law-Order

 - India

-A court here on Tuesday allowed the SIT probing the Lakhimpur Kheri violence to replace lesser charges in the case like causing death by negligence with attempt to murder, after the inquiry team said it was a ''pre-planned conspiracy''.
+A court here on Tuesday allowed the SIT probing the Lakhimpur Kheri violence to add the charge of attempt to murder in the FIR against the accused, including Union minister Ajay Mishra's son, after the inquiry team said it was a ''pre-planned conspiracy''.

+All 13 accused in the Tikunia violence case were produced in the court of chief judicial magistrate Chinta Ram during the day.

+The magistrate agreed to replace lesser charges like causing death by negligence with the more serious one of attempt to murder (section 307) in connection with the death of eight people, including four farmers, in Lakhimpur Kheri on October 3.

+The FIR against them already mentions IPC sections 302 (murder), 147 (rioting), 148 (rioting, armed with a deadly weapon), 149 (every member of unlawful assembly guilty of offence committed in prosecution of common object) and 120B (criminal conspiracy).

-Earlier, the special investigation team (SIT) had urged the chief judicial magistrate to replace IPC sections 279 (rash driving/riding), 338 (causing grievous injuries by negligence) and 304A (causing death by a rash and negligent act) with IPC section 307 (attempt to murder) among others in the case related to the October 3 violence, in which eight people were killed.
+Earlier, the special investigation team (SIT) had urged the chief judicial magistrate to replace IPC sections 279 (rash driving/riding), 338 (causing grievous injuries by negligence) and 304A (causing death by a rash and negligent act) with IPC section 307 (attempt to murder) among others.

-The SIT retained IPC sections 302 (murder), 147 (rioting), 148 (rioting, armed with a deadly weapon), 149 (every member of unlawful assembly guilty of offence committed in prosecution of common object) and 120B (criminal conspiracy).

 It also recommended the promulgation of IPC sections 326 (voluntarily causing injuries by dangerous weapons), 34 (acts by several persons with common intentions) and sections 3/25/30 of the Arms Act in warrants of the 13 accused.